The Benefits of Neutering Dogs

 - Despite what the men in our lives say, neutering your Cocker Spaniel won't make him any less of a 'man-dog'!

 - 'Neutering dogs will stop your dog from being aggressive'.
-Neutering may help if his (or her) aggression is testosterone or hormone based, but if the aggression is fear based, or simply bad behavior, neutering will have no effect.
+Neutering may help if his (or her) aggression is testosterone or hormone based, but if the aggression is fear based, or simply bad behaviour, neutering will have no effect.

 - If you have your dog neutered, it will not change his or her basic personality; they will still be the loving, mischievous, and characterful dog you have come to know and love.